suhrabjan/BulkImageResizer/README.md

 # BulkImageResizer

  BulkImageResizer automates image resizing and compression of any number of images in a folder.
-I developed this script to automatically resize and compress the images for front-end web development.
+I developed this script to automatically resize and compress the images for responsive web development.

 ## Getting Started